awsdocs/amazon-s3-userguide/doc_source/how-to-set-lifecycle-configuration-intro.md

 + Retrieves the Lifecycle configuration and updates it by adding another rule\.
 + Adds the modified Lifecycle configuration to the bucket\.
 Amazon S3 replaces the existing Lifecycle configuration\.
 + Retrieves the configuration again and verifies it by printing the number of rules in the configuration\.
-+ Deletes the Lifecycle configuration\.and verifies the deletion\.
++ Deletes the Lifecycle configuration and verifies the deletion\.

 For instructions on how to create and test a working sample, see [Running the Amazon S3 \.NET Code Examples](UsingTheMPDotNetAPI.md#TestingDotNetApiSamples)\.